hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 #### Positioning in filter bars

-Applied filters should be positioned above the data set with a `16px` gap between the two elements.
+Applied filters should be positioned between the data set and the filter bar with a `16px` gap between elements.

 ![Applied filters with filter bar positioning](/assets/patterns/filter-patterns/applied-filters-positioning-filter-bar.png)

+In the case of a filter sidebar, the applied filters should be positioned directly above the dataset with a `16px` gap.

 ![Applied filters with filter sidebar](/assets/patterns/filter-patterns/applied-filters-positioning-sidebar.png)

-If the filters are positioned in a page-level sidebar, displaying the applied filters isn't necessary because they are implied in the sidebar.
+If the filters are positioned in a page-level sidebar, sometimes displaying the applied filters isn't necessary because they are implied in the sidebar.
 An action to clear all of the filters should be included within the sidebar itself.

 ![Applied filters with clear all in the sidebar](/assets/patterns/filter-patterns/applied-filters-positioning-sidebar-clear-all.png)